LI7XI/AudioAnalyzerDocs/docs/section-vars.md

 Possible values of `Form factor` are: `RemoteNetworkDevice`, `Speakers`, `LineLevel`, `Headphones`, `Microphone`, `Headset`, `Handset`, `UnknownDigitalPassthrough`, `SPDIF`, `DigitalAudioDisplayDevice`, `<unknown>`.

-Sample rate and channels may also be represented as "unknown" for some devices when it's impossible to determine that audio device format.
+Sample rate and channels may also be represented as `<unknown>` for some devices when it's impossible to determine that audio device format.

 ---